akorablov/project_data_jobs/README.md

 # Overview

-Welcome to my analysis of the data job market, focusing on data analyst roles.
-This project was created out of a desire to navigate and understand the job market more effectively.
-It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.
+Welcome to my analysis of the data job market, focused on Data Analyst roles.
+This project was driven by a personal goal to better understand job trends and skill demand in the analytics field.

-The data sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python) which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
-Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.
+The dataset, provided through [Luke Barousse's Python Course](https://lukebarousse.com/python), contains job postings from a few years ago, including information on job titles, salaries, locations, and required skills.

+Using Python, I explored key questions such as:

+What were the most in-demand skills at the time?

+How did different skills relate to salary levels?

+Where did demand and compensation align most strongly?

+While the data is not current, the analysis still offers valuable insights into market dynamics and helps build a strong foundation for future exploration.

 # The Questions